SebastianArriagada/general-notes/algorithms-and-data-structure.md

 **Complexity (worst case and best case):** The worst case occurs when the partition process always picks greatest or smallest element as pivot.
 O(n^2)
 The best case occurs when the partition process always picks the middle element as pivot.
 Following is recurrence for best case.
 O(nLogn).

-**Additional data, in-place, kind of algorithm:**
+**Additional data, in-place, kind of algorithm:** Sort in place, not stable

 **Explain partitioning in quick sort:** Target of partitions is, given an array and an element x of array as pivot, put x at its correct position in sorted array and put all smaller elements (smaller than x) before x, and put all greater elements (greater than x) after x.
 All this should be done in linear time.

-h.Quick Selecti.Idea of how it works (General Pattern).
+## Quick Select

+**Idea of how it works (General Pattern):** Quickselect is a selection algorithm to find the k-th smallest element in an unordered list.
+It is related to the quick sort sorting algorithm.

+The algorithm is similar to QuickSort.
+The difference is, instead of recurring for both sides (after finding pivot), it recurs only for the part that contains the k-th smallest element.
+The logic is simple, if index of partitioned element is more than k, then we recur for left part.
+If index is same as k, we have found the k-th smallest element and we return.
+If index is less than k, then we recur for right part.
+This reduces the expected complexity from O(n log n) to O(n), with a worst case of O(n^2).

-ii.Complexity of the algorithm (worst case and best case).
+**Complexity of the algorithm (worst case and best case):** worst case of O(n^2).

-iii.If it’s an in-place/requires additional data structure kind of algorithm.
+**If it’s an in-place/requires additional data structure kind of algorithm:** Sort in place, not stable.
+Divide and Conquest

 ## Stack

 **General explanation of the data structure:** A stack is a linear data structure that follows the principle of Last In First Out (LIFO).
 This means the last element inserted inside the stack is removed first.

-**Operations used on stack: Push, Pop, Empty(have to mention how they work/their concept):** We can check if the stack is empty or not by using "Empty?" operation.
-Push: Adds an item in the stack.
+**Operations used on stack: Push, Pop, Empty(have to mention how they work/their concept):**
+* We can check if the stack is empty or not by using "Empty?" operation.
+* Push: Adds an item in the stack.
 If the stack is full, then it is said to be an Overflow condition.
-op: Removes an item from the stack.
+* pop: Removes an item from the stack.
 The items are popped in the reversed order in which they are pushed.
-If the stack is empty, then it is said to be an Underflow condition time complexity if O(1) for all operations
+If the stack is empty, then it is said to be an Underflow condition.

+time complexity if O(1) for all operations

 **Implementation of the stack handling the operations and empty case:**